Take a look at our halls of residence

 If you join the University through adjustment or clearing we encourage you to make an application for halls of residence.
 Although we cannot guarantee accommodation we do have a number of places available in our halls of residence that will be offered to students accepted through clearing or adjustment.
 You may be offered a twin shared room where you will be prioritised for a single room as soon as one become available.
 Early application is advisable.

-A twin room is a two-bed study bedroom in a hall of residence, and allows two students to share the room and its facilities for a temporary period.
+A twin room is one of our larger study bedrooms set up with two beds to allow two students to share the room and its facilities for a temporary period.
 As some of the facilities are being shared, the room is offered at a reduced rate of rent for any period where two students are in residence.

 *International students are those paying international tuition fees.